Build a Raspberry Pi Web Server and HTML Webpage

 Step 5

-Next we'll configure the WiFi connection so the Raspberry Pi can join our network automatically.
+Next, we’ll configure the WiFi connection so the Raspberry Pi can join our network automatically.
 This step allows remote access for administration and management.
-However, if you have a monitor, keyboard and mouse to directly connect to the Raspberry Pi, you can bypass wireless setup for now and move ahead to installing the Apache server software.
+However in case you have a monitor, keyboard, and mouse for directly connecting to the Raspberry Pi, you may skip wireless configuration for now and instead proceed to download the Apache server software.

 Additionally, if you have a Seeeduino XIAO microcontroller board, you can use it with the Raspberry Pi to establish serial communication between the two devices as described in this guide.
 Once that connection is in place, you can forego WiFi setup as well and move directly to installing Apache.